Departments of Government

 (2) Routine administration of the SEU shall be managed by an executive director selected by the Board through an open and competitive selection process.

 (d) SEU Oversight Board. — (1) a.
 The business and affairs of the SEU shall be managed by or under the direction of the SEU Oversight Board.
 The SEU Oversight Board shall consist of 11 members and shall include the Secretary of the Department of Natural Resources and Environmental Control (“DNREC”) or the Secretary’s designee, and the Public Advocate or the Public Advocate’s designee.
 The Board shall include representation from each county.
 Seven members of the SEU Oversight Board shall be appointed by and serve at the pleasure of the Governor, and may include, but not be limited to, representatives from the nonprofit environmental community, the nonprofit energy community, the nonprofit community servicing the low and moderate income community, the financing/accounting community, business, labor, and education.
 One member of the SEU Oversight Board shall be appointed by and serve at the pleasure of the President Pro Tempore, and 1 member shall be appointed by and serve at the pleasure of the Speaker of the House.
 The Board shall elect 1 of its members to serve as a chairperson by a majority vote.
-The Director of the Division of Energy and Climate of DNREC, or the Director’s designee, shall serve on the Board in an ex officio nonvoting capacity.
+The Director of the Division of Climate, Coastal and Energy of DNREC, or the Director’s designee, shall serve on the Board in an ex officio nonvoting capacity.
 The terms of the board members shall typically be 4 years, and shall be staggered.
 The Governor may appoint members for terms of less than 4 years to ensure that the terms are staggered.
 The Governor may, at any time, remove any gubernatorial appointee to the SEU Oversight Board for gross inefficiency, malfeasance, misfeasance or nonfeasance, in office.
 A gubernatorial appointee may be deemed to have resigned their position if they are absent from 3 consecutive board meetings without good cause.

 b.
 The SEU Oversight Board shall be governed by and subject to the Delaware Freedom of Information Act (Chapter 100 of this title).